Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 September is the month of a new season, the start of autumn.
 It's the start of a new school year, and it's the time of harvest.
 That's why I chose an apple scone as the featured bread treat.

 Caroline is originally from Scotland but now makes her home in Cambridge, Massachusetts.
-She believes in home-cooking and starting from scratch, but she's also realistic about how much time is available each day for cooking and baking and planning.
-Her recipes are straightforward and easy to follow and goodness sakes, don't these cornmeal scones look wonderful?
+She believes in home cooking and starting from scratch, but she's also realistic about how much time is available each day for cooking and baking, and planning.
+Her recipes are straightforward and easy to follow and goodness sake, don't these cornmeal scones look wonderful?

 Made in the British tradition they are buttery and soft.
 Fresh apple makes them supremely moist and the bacon adds a smoky-salty pop of flavor and crunch.
 The dough is soft and so won't form nice neat circles.
 Don't worry about it; these rustic apple-bacon-cornmeal scones are so tasty you won't mind if they don't win a beauty contest.